vaizguy/cryptikchaos/README.md

 ```
 sendtest
 ```
+into the application console.

+You should get;
-into the app console, you will get ">>888: Simple Message Transfer Test Passed." as output on your test server.
+">>888: Simple Message Transfer Test Passed." as output on your Application console.
+On the test server you will get a message indicating reciept of random data.

 This signifies successful data exchange between client and test server.